Honing your listening skills can significantly impact the success of your store.

 My mom understood listening was a skill her 8th-grade science students needed to develop.
-She created an innovative program where she recorded herself giving instructions on how to make an origami paper crane.
+She created an innovative program where she recorded herself giving instructions on making an origami paper crane.

-Three times a week she would hand out a piece of paper and have her students listen and fold the paper.
-She played the five-minute tape just once each session.
+She would hand out a piece of paper three times a week and have her students listen and fold the paper.
+She played the five-minute tape just once in each session.
 At the end of the tape, she would collect the unfinished cranes and throw them away.
-Two days later she would hand out new paper, start the tape again and repeat the exercise.
+Two days later, she would hand out a new paper, start the tape again and repeat the exercise.

 What she found was amazing...

-When a student could complete the assignment and end up with the paper crane, their grades went up in all subjects.
+When students could complete the assignment and end up with the paper crane, their grades went up in all subjects.

 All subjects, not just hers.

-We need to re-think how we train because if the learner can’t focus enough to listen, none of it works.
+We must re-think how we train because none of it works if the learner can’t focus enough to listen.

-That’s because they aren’t letting in enough information to process and achieve the desired result.
+That’s because they don't let in enough information to process and achieve the desired result.

-A common thing I hear Millennials say is, “Wait, what?”
+I often hear Millennials say, “Wait, what?”
 It’s like they are half-listening and then realize they missed something.
 An effective employee listening strategy is more critical now than ever.